sharsstudio/waving-new-redesign/README.md

 # waving-new-redesign / New Wave GmbH - E-Commerce Redesign
 Re-design of the UI/UX for a B2B-Website using a new CI/CD which includes new logo, new colors and new fonts.
+With help of vibe coding (Google Gemini Pro & Antigravity) and trying to learn and improve de issues by myself.
 The new colors were chosen with the purpose to reach a better look and feel on the website and making the user experience a better one.
 ## 🎨 Design System & Identity
 To maintain the visual consistency of "New Wave," the following style guidelines were implemented in the CSS: